GeroVanMi/retina-health-classification/README.md

 ![Training Loss](img/training_loss.png)

 Both approaches achieve similar results, though the Single Eye Classifier was not cross-validated on multiple folds, due to time constraints.
+The Double Eye Classifier did not improve or worsen the results by much and the standard deviation is shown as a shaded area in the figure above.

 | Model                 | Validation Accuracy | Training Loss   |
 | --------------------- | ------------------- | --------------- |